argyleink/ScrollSnapExplainers/css-scroll-start/readme.md

 ## Introduction

-Scroll experiences don't always start at the beginning!
+Scroll experiences don't always start at the beginning.
 Interactions with carousels, swipe controls, and listviews often start somewhere in the middle, and each require Javascript to set this position on page load.
 By enabling CSS to specify this scroll start x or y position, both users, page authors and browsers benefit:
 - Colocate initial scroll position with other scroll styles
 - JavaScript can be removed
 - Post page load scroll shift mitigated